-If you wish to make a comment or an objection to a development proposal, you will need to make a submission to the City of Parramatta by post or email.
+If you wish to make a comment or an objection to a development proposal, you will need to make a submission to the City of Parramatta by post, email or online.
 You must quote the relevant Development Application (DA) number and the proposal address along with your full name, address, phone number and email address for acknowledgement.

 If your submission is an objection to a proposal, your reasons should be clearly provided.
 Make sure that you keep your letter relevant to the specific proposal.